ellis/roboliq/cpp/Relay1/RelayTodo.md

 - [x] Decide on dye dilutions to use
 - [x] Use of small tips is too slow.
 Use a more diluted solution.
-- [x] Create function to create color chart worklist (with about 24 colors) !*- [ ] Reprogram to use the troughs
+- [x] Create function to create color chart worklist (with about 24 colors)
+- [x] Reprogram to use the troughs
-!*- [ ] Given the measurements, build a list of colors we can mix *- [ ] Decide on best final well volume
+- [x] Given the measurements, build a list of colors we can mix
+- [ ] Why does flower1 crash?
+*- [ ] Decide on best final well volume
 - [ ] Calculate how much of each source is used for each script
 - [ ] Reduce colors by converting to mixtures, then back to RGB.